Siemens Wind Power and Gamesa have joined forces in one of the biggest mergers in the renewables energy market.

 The result of this merger is Siemens Gamesa, a new global energy giant with more than 27,000 employees, presence in more than 90 countries and 11B Revenue.

-For this task, Siemens Gamesa choose to partner with us to help them create a unified brand to represent the new company as well as to develop a comprehensive set of brand, marketing and communication tools to effectively communicate key messages to all stakeholders: employees, shareholders, customers and partners alike.
+For this task, Siemens Gamesa chose to partner with us to help them create a unified brand to represent the new company, as well as to develop a comprehensive set of brand, marketing and communication tools to effectively communicate key messages to all stakeholders: employees, shareholders, customers and partners alike.